 Knowing some technical information about the software you’re using can be interesting.
 For example, your Web Host provider provides a server environment where you can deploy applications.
 WordPress is one of these applications.
 In addition, you should know you can install Customer Relationship Management software, email newsletters, project management solutions, personal productivity software, and a vast array of options if you ever need them.

-WordPress lives in these servers, taking some space.
+WordPress lives in these servers, taking up some space.
 This space grows over time, especially when you add plugins and content.
 In addition, you usually have access to professional email accounts included in your web host plan.

 As you can see, you have all the information you need.
 It’s time to install the software that powers your blog.
 In the next blog post, I’ll explore how to install the WordPress theme and an introduction to installing the WordPress plugins.
 You can and should familiarize yourself with the WordPress environment.
 Many activities you choose to do on your blog are set it and forget it.
 Setting up your system means you perform an action and don’t have to perform it again.
 An example of this is configurations for certain features.